vamise/nft-marketplace/ARCHITECTURE.md

 #[derive(Clone, BorshSerialize, BorshDeserialize)]
 pub struct SafetyDepositBox {
     // Please note if you change this struct, be careful as we read directly off it
-    // in Metaplex to avoid serialization costs...
+    // in NFT marketplace to avoid serialization costs...
     /// Each token type in a vault has it's own box that contains it's mint and a look-back pub key: Key,
     /// Key pointing to the parent vault